-Tax liens occur when a business or individual fail to pay business or income taxes.
+Tax liens occur when a business or individual fails to pay business or income taxes.

 If taxes are not paid on time, the IRS can also place a lien on the property of said business or individual.

 If you already have an IRS tax lien filed or worried about getting one, TheCPATaxProblemSolver can help.

 We will rectify the tax debt issue to get the lien lifted.